-Antennas only work over a narrow range of frequencies.
-That means the other parameters are optimized to work over a very specific frequency range.
+Antennas only work over a narrow range of frequencies, and the other parameters are optimized to work over a specific frequency range.
 For example, an antenna designed to work over WiFi should not be used for LTE.
 If you try to use an antenna over a frequency range other than the one it’s designed for, it will work, but not very well.
-The wireless signal will not travel as far as intended and therefore the system won’t function properly.
+The wireless signal will not travel as far as intended, so that the system won’t function properly.

-The bottom line is if you need to accommodate more than one wireless signal, you’re going to need more than one antenna.
-For example, if your system requires GPS and WiFi, or it requires GPS and LTE, you’re going to need different antennas for the two (or three) communication channels.
+The bottom line is if you need to accommodate more than one wireless signal, you will need more than one antenna.
+For example, if your system requires GPS and WiFi or GPS and LTE, you will need different antennas for the two (or three) communication channels.

 Selection criteria: make sure the antenna you choose is designed to operate over the correct frequency range.
 If you are operating over more than one frequency range, choose a different antenna for each one.